cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to the Local Coffee Shop, where we serve the best coffee in town!
+Welcome to our Local Coffee Shop!
+This is a simple React application that showcases our menu and provides a warm welcome to our customers.

 ## Features
-- Stylish design
+- Stylish UI
-- Interactive menu
-- Responsive layout
+- Menu Items

 ## Menu
 - Espresso